Turceni Power Station

 The Turceni Power Station is situated in Gorj County (South-Western Romania), on the banks of the Jiu River, halfway between the cities of Craiova and Târgu Jiu.

-It is Romania's largest electricity producer and one of the largest thermal power plants in Europe, having 6 units of 330 MW net each.
-But only 5 units are operational, thus totalling a capacity of 1,650 MW.
+It is Romania's largest electricity producer and one of the largest thermal power plants in Europe, having 4 units of 330 MW net each.
+But only 2 units are operational, with the other 2 being mothballed thus totalling a capacity of 1230 MW.
 An eighth unit was not completed, and in fact was dismantled.
-One unit was decommissioned and a second unit, unit 6, was refurbished and mothballed.
-Unit 6 may be financed to be modernized, rehabilitated, and operational in the future.
+Unit 6, was refurbished and mothballed awaiting modernization.

 The power station uses coal from the Jilț Coal Mine and the Tehomir underground mine.

 The power plant has four smokestacks, each one 280 m tall.

 Background

 The Turceni power plant is sponsored by Complexul Energetic Oltenia.
 The project envisaged eight units of 309 MW net each, but that was increased to 330 MW.
 The first seven units entered service from 1978 to 1987.
 The eighth unit was not commissioned and later dismantled.
 Unit 2 was later decommissioned, and unit 6 was refurbished and mothballed.
 Unit 4 and 5 were refurbished afterwards.
 The specific coal that the power plant uses is lignite, a coal which is not as environmentally sustainable as other types of coal due to its high carbon emissions.
 So far, there are 2 lignite mines in Romania which supply the resources for the units.